 If you need to get closer to the action than a standard zoom lens offers, then something offering a range from 70-200mm is ideal.
 At the wider end of the lens, you can still use it for relatively close-up work, such as portraits.
 For that reason, it’s also favoured by events and wedding photographers.
 The maximum wide aperture throughout the lens range makes it ideal for low light shooting, or subjects such as sport.
 It’s designed for full-frame cameras, but you could conceivably use it on some APS-C cameras – you may want to use it with the larger models, such as the Canon EOS 7D Mark II though, as the 70-200mm f/2.8 L IS USM is a large lens that is likely to unbalance an entry-level model.

 Using a third-party lens is a great way to save money when compared to Canon’s proprietary optics.
-It doesn’t have to mean compromising on image quality either, as this lens from Tamron has proved.
-Here we’ve got a 4-stop image stabilisation system, and delivers excellent image quality.
-You get a constant maximum aperture of f/2.8 making it great for low-light shooting, too.
+It doesn’t have to mean compromising on image quality either, as this second generation lens from Tamron has proved.
+Here we’ve got a 4-stop, three-mode image stabilisation (IS) system, which helps to deliver excellent image quality.
+You get a constant maximum aperture of f/2.8 throughout the zoom range, which makes it great for low-light shooting, too.